-Program services represent the direct expenses associated with the delivery of immunization services and the cost of medical insurance premiums.
+Program services represent the direct expenses associated with the delivery of immunization services that include flu vaccine, along with dental service, and health and hygiene education.
 Some of these services consist of an allocation of the estimated cost to HCSC for providing the services.
 HCSC donates these services; thus, the Foundation is not required to pay for these services.

-Management, general, administrative, and fundraising expenses are also donated directly by HCSC; thus, the Foundation is not required to pay for these services.
+Management, general, administrative, and fundraising expenses are also donated directly by HCSC, thus, the Foundation is not required to pay for these services.
 These services consist of an allocation of the estimated cost to HCSC for providing the services.

 In accordance with GAAP, these contributed services have been reported as contributions and expenses on the statements of activities and changes in net assets.
-Program services provided by HCSC were \$428,458 and \$534,496 in 2021 and 2020, respectively, and are reported under contributed program services.
-Supporting services provided by HCSC were \$222,791 and \$232,038 in 2021 and 2020, respectively, and are reported as contributed management and general.
+Program services provided by HCSC were \$474,988 and \$428,458 in 2022 and 2021, respectively, and are reported under contributed program services.
+Supporting services provided by HCSC were \$216,308 and \$222,791 in 2022 and 2021, respectively, and are reported as contributed management and general.